zarr-developers/zarr-python/docs/user-guide/arrays.rst

    zarr.load('data/example-3.zarr')

-Please note that there are a number of other options for persistent array storage, see the section on :ref:`tutorial_storage` below.
+Please note that there are a number of other options for persistent array storage, see the :ref:`tutorial_storage` guide for more details.

 .. _tutorial_resize: